-This site is devoted to uncovering the hidden case law of the British empire's colonial courts.
+This site is devoted to uncovering the hidden case law of the British empire's colonial and consular courts.
 The overall aim is to encourage the development of a comparative legal history of the British empire.
 The more we study the case law of the empire's courts, the more we see that it was characterised by a pluralist web of influence rather than one way traffic from London downwards.
 The judges often served in more than one colony, and took their previous experience with them when they travelled to a new place.
 The local people in each of the colonies often developed their own approaches to the law, which they sometimes managed to have elevated into formal case law.
 According to reception of law principles, the empire's law ought to have been fundamentally English.
 It was usually that, but not always.
 The term imperial might better describe the empire's law, except that it carries implications of strict hierarchical authority which was often lacking in practice.
 At least until the middle of the nineteenth century, the empire's restrictions were sometimes more a matter of form than substance.

 Featured extract, September 2015 Tsai Ah-Kao and Yin Yin Chuan (Mixed Court, Shanghai, 1885),

 With the end of the British legal empire came a renewal of diversity in the judge-made law of the former colonies.
 That allows rich comparisons to be made across the world's courts.
 An inspiring illustration of this is the Federal Court of Australia's website of admiralty case law.

 Some of the Macquarie University colonial court websites (New South Wales, Tasmania and the Privy Councill's appeals from the Australian colonies) are fully developed, being based on a mixture of newspaper and manuscript accounts of the court records.
 The New South Wales site has been operating for well over 10 years now and is the best developed.
 It includes an Introduction which explains the methodology used on all Macquarie sites.